Individual races in the House of Representatives may matter more than usual this year

 It’s also worth studying states like Virginia, New Hampshire, Maine and Wisconsin.
 Wins or losses by candidates in competitive districts in all of these states could determine the breakdown of which party holds more House delegations in 2021.

 There are other case studies.
-Rep. Don Young (R-AK) is the most senior member of the House, having served since 1973.
+Rep. Don Young, R-Alaska, is the most senior member of the House, having served since 1973.
 But there are rumblings that in a volatile election year like 2020 that the 87-year-old Young could encounter an upset in his contest against independent Alyse Galvin.
 She’s outraised Young, the longest-serving Republican in House history.
 So, a Young defeat could shift Alaska from the GOP side to – the independent side?
 And for which candidate would Galvin vote?

 This is the whole thing.
 Small states like Alaska, South Dakota, Montana and a few others feature but a single, “at-large” House member.
 In a contingent election, the votes of those members, constituting an entire state delegation, wield as much influence as California, bursting with 53 House members.